thecatalinstan/Criollo/Examples/README.md

 ## HelloWorld-MultiTarget

-This example creates a `launchd` daemon app, an iOS app and an OS X Cocoa app, using a shared code-base.
+This example creates a `launchd` daemon app, an iOS app, a tvOS app and a macOS Cocoa app, using a shared code-base.
 The code structure in this one is a little more complicated, as it needs to reuse the same code base for different targets.

-You should have previous knowledge of creating multi-platform projects to make understanding this example easier.
+You should have previous knowledge of developing for the platforms as well as of creating multi-platform projects to make understanding this example easier.

 - [https://github.com/thecatalinstan/Criollo/tree/master/Examples/HelloWorld-MultiTarget](https://github.com/thecatalinstan/Criollo/tree/master/Examples/HelloWorld-MultiTarget).

 ## SecureHTTPServer

-This example illustrates how to setup an HTTPS server in an iOS app.
-The same of setting up a secure web server is also valid for a Mac app, be it Cocoa or `launchd`, Swift or Objective-C.
+This example demonstrates how to setup an HTTPS server in an iOS app.
+The same of setting up a secure web server is also valid for an Apple TV app or  a Mac app, be it Cocoa or `launchd`, Swift or Objective-C.

 - [https://github.com/thecatalinstan/Criollo/tree/master/Examples/SecureHTTPServer](https://github.com/thecatalinstan/Criollo/tree/master/Examples/SecureHTTPServer)